 2. A Director shall not be a director of any other company or partner or proprietor ofa firm where such directorship partnership or proprietorship involves or is likely toinvolve actual or potential conflicts of interest as a Director of the Bank.
 A Directorshall promptly inform the Board / committee of any actual or potential conflicts ofinterest with respect to any matter that may come up for the consideration of the Board orof any committee of which he is a member and shall refrain from participating in adiscussion on the matter.

-c) Suggested criteria for determining attributes of a director as required to bespecified under Companies Act 2013 include
+c.
+Suggested criteria for determining attributes of a director as required to bespecified under Companies Act 2013 include

-1. integrity in personal and professional dealings.
+1. Integrity in personal and professional dealings.

-2. wisdom and ability to take appropriate decisions.
+2. Wisdom and ability to take appropriate decisions.

-3. ability to read and understand financial statements
+3. Ability to read and understand financial statements

-4. ability to deal with others with a sense of responsibility firmness andcooperation.
+4. Ability to deal with others with a sense of responsibility firmness andcooperation.

-5 refrain from any action that would lead to loss of his independence.
+5. Refrain from any action that would lead to loss of his independence.

-d) Suggested criteria for determining Independence of a director
+d.
+Suggested criteria for determining Independence of a director

-The independent director shall at the firstmeeting of the Board in which heparticipates as a director and thereafter at the firstmeeting of the Board in every financial year or whenever there is any change in thecircumstances which may affect his status as an independent director give a declaration that he meets the criteria of independence.
-The terms and conditions of appointmentof Independent Director is disclosed on the website of the Bank and a web link thereto is:https://www.federalbank.co.in/ our-commitments
+The criteria of independence of a director are determined based on the conditionsspecified in Section 149 (6) of the Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015.
+The independent director shall at the firstmeeting of the Board in which he participates as a director and thereafter at the firstmeeting of the Board in every financial year or whenever there is any change in thecircumstances which may affect his status as an independent director give a declarationthat he/ she meets the criteria of independence.
+The terms and conditions of appointmentof Independent Director is disclosed on the website of the Bank and a web link thereto is:https://www.federalbank.co.in/ our-commitments.

 Policy on Remuneration

-Policy on remuneration to Non-Executive Directors/ Independent Directors
+Policy on Remuneration to Non-Executive Directors/ Independent Directors

-The Policy of the Bank for the payment of remuneration to NonExecutive Directors /Independent Directors of the Bank is explained in the Comprehensive Compensation Policyfor Non Executive Directors / Independent Directors (other than Part Time Chairman) asapproved by the Board of Directors and is disclosed on the website of the Bank and a weblink thereto is: http://www.federalbank.co.in/ shareholder-information
+The Policy of the Bank for the payment of remuneration to NonExecutive Directors /Independent Directors of the Bank is explained in the Comprehensive Compensation Policyfor Non-Executive Directors / Independent Directors (other than Part Time Chairman) asapproved by the Board of Directors and is disclosed on the website of the Bank and a weblink thereto is: http://www.federalbank.co.in/ shareholder-information.

 As required under Banking Regulation Act 1949 prior approval of RBI is required togive remuneration to Non-Executive Part Time Chairman of the Board.

-As per the Policy during FY 2018-19 Non-Executive Independent Directors of the Bankare paid only sitting fee for attending Board/ Committees meetings and reimbursement ofexpenses for participation in Board/Committee meetings other than Non- Executive Part TimeChairman who is paid remuneration in addition to sitting fee with the approval of RBI.
+As per the Policy during FY 2019-20 Non-Executive Independent Directors of the Bankare paid sitting fee for attending Board/ Committees meetings and reimbursement ofexpenses for participation in Board/Committee meetings and in addition profit linkedcommission for FY 2018-19 were also paid during the year.
+Non- Executive Part TimeChairman was paid remuneration in addition to sitting fee with the approval of RBI.

 The Compensation / Remuneration Policy of the Bank as approved by the Board containsthe policy for payment of remuneration to MD & CEO Executive Directors KeyManagerial Personnel and for all the other employees of the Bank.